home-assistant/home-assistant.io/source/_integrations/netgear.markdown

 ### Traffic meter data
 The total and average amount of downloaded/uploaded data through the router can be tracked per day/week/month.
-In order for these entities to display the data (instead of 0), the "Traffic Meter" schould be enabeld in the router settings.
+In order for these entities to display the data (instead of 0), the "Traffic Meter" schould be enabled in the router settings.
 Log into your router > Select ADVANCED > Advanced Setup > Traffic Meter > Enable Traffic Meter check box.

 ## Connected device entities